llllkatjallll/needle-engine-samples/package/Runtime/RecordedAvatar/README.md

 A simple way to animate your characters is by using a VR headset's own tracking capabilities.
 With eye tracking, hand tracking, and mouth movement estimation, the end result is a fully animated character from the waist up.

 This sample only showcases the result of the animation.
-The recorder itself is a separate Quest app.
+The recorder itself is a separate Quest app made by [prefrontal cortex](https://prefrontalcortex.de/en/).

 ## Avatar Recorder